 (See also the American Association for the Study of Liver Disease's practice guideline Diagnosis and Management of Autoimmune Hepatitis.)
 Corticosteroids, with or without azathioprine, prolong survival.
 Prednisone is usually started at 30 to 60 mg po once/day, then tapered to the lowest dose that maintains aminotransferases at normal or near-normal levels.
 Some experts give concomitant azathioprine 1 to 1.5 mg/kg po once/day; others add azathioprine only if low-dose prednisone fails to maintain suppression.
 Most patients require long-term, low-dose maintenance treatment.
 Liver transplantation may be required for end-stage disease.

 (See also the American Association for the Study of Liver Disease's practice guideline update on chronic hepatitis B.) Antiviral treatment is indicated for patients with elevated aminotransferase levels, clinical or biopsy evidence of progressive disease, or both.
 The goal is to eliminate HBV-DNA.
 Treatment may need to be continued indefinitely and thus may be very expensive; stopping treatment prematurely can lead to relapse, which may be severe.
 However, treatment may be stopped if HBeAg converts to anti-HBe or if tests for hepatitis B surface antigen (HBsAg) become negative.
 Drug resistance is also a concern.
-Seven antiviral drugs—entecavir, adefovir, lamivudine, interferon alfa (INF-α), pegylated INF-α (peginterferon-α), telbivudine, and tenofovir—are available (see see Comparison of Drugs Commonly Used to Treat Chronic Viral Hepatitis B).
+Seven antiviral drugs—entecavir, adefovir, lamivudine, interferon alfa (INF-α), pegylated INF-α (peginterferon-α), telbivudine, and tenofovir—are available (see Table 6: Comparison of Drugs Commonly Used to Treat Chronic Viral Hepatitis B).

 |PrintOpen table in new window